-In January 2016, an image purportedly showing a frozen spider web started circulating around the internet.
+In January 2016, an image purportedly showing a frozen spider began making its way around social media:

-The above-displayed image has been cropped in an attempt to make this spider web appear as if it were average size and hanging between two branches in a tree.
-You can still see a frozen spider at the bottom of the image, however, which provides a hint at the web’s actual size:
+This image was cropped in an attempt to make the spider web appear as if it were of average size and was hanging between two branches of a tree.
+A frozen spider can still be seen at the bottom of the image, however, which provides a hint at the web’s actual (large) size:

-The photograph purportedly showing a “frozen spider web” actually shows an ice sculpture created by Kenyan journalist and sculptor Michael Kaloki and Timo Koivisto of Finland in 2011 for the Art Meets Ice competition at the Helsinki Zoo:
+The photograph purportedly showing the “frozen spider web” actually depicts an ice sculpture created in 2011 by a Kenyan journalist and a sculptor, Michael Kaloki, and Timo Koivisto of Finland, for the Art Meets Ice competition at the Helsinki Zoo:

 This year, I am attending the Helsinki Zoo International Ice Sculpture Competition, in Finland.
 One question I am almost always asked at events is, “How did you get into ice carving, yet there is no ice in Kenya.”
 I would often reply by saying that ice is just like any other medium.